 Saturday morning, everyone is up early for breakfast, and in go the ribs.
 Things are blurry from the pace and last night's beverages as turn-in time approaches.
 The ribs are arranged artfully in the official Styrofoam clamshell for the 1 p.m. presentation to the judges.
 There is typically a 10 minute window, so you don't dare be late lest you be disqualified.
 Then go the other dishes in rapid succession: pulled pork, chicken, brisket, and whatever else the organizers have dared you to cook.
 Today it's desserts, and you can't remember what soft ball temperature is.
 Whatever.

 The judges gather in a big tent where Ardie "Remus Powers" Davis, Ph.
-B., replete with black bowler, bow tie, wing-collar tuxedo shirt, and starched white apron, orders them to raise their right hands and "solemnly swear to objectively and subjectively evaluate each barbecue meat... so that truth, justice, excellence in barbecue, and the American Way of Life, may be strengthened and preserved forever."
+B., replete with black bowler, bow tie, wing-collar tuxedo shirt, and starched white apron, orders them to raise their right hands and "solemnly swear to objectively and subjectively evaluate each barbecue meat... so that truth, justice, excellence in barbecue, and the American Way of Life, may be strengthened and preserved forever" (the complete oath is in the sidebar at right).
 They settle into their folding chairs and begin the dirty job of tasting from the boxes identified only by code numbers.
 The napkin pile goes down fast.
 Without conferring among themselves, the scores are turned over to the computer crew.
 You watch the tent nervously, fantasizing that someone will come rushing out screaming your code number and accolades.

 By 6 p.m. you're in the judges' tent, hoarse from cheering at the raucous award ceremony.
 You've collected your trophy and check (or more likely, not), and you party all night again.
 Or maybe you sulk.
 Sunday morning, you load up your gear, and hit the road.
 With luck, you crawl into your own bed at home in the wee hours of Monday morning.